hollowdoor/penumbra_watch/README.md

 `options` are the same as **chokidar**.

-The third argument can be a **callback, or a task string**.
+The rest of the arguments can be a **callback, or a task string**.

-If the third argument is a task then the rest of the arguments can be tasks.
+`penumbra` tasks will be run before callbacks.

 Look at [chokidar](https://www.npmjs.com/package/chokidar) to learn more.